Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 ">
 </p>

+## 1. Higher Order Cognitive Choices

+The most important part of the modelling effort is to have the correct higher-order cognitive choices laid out:

-## 0. Literature Review
+### 1.0 Literature Review

 Before starting, do a thorough a thorough search of the relevant authorities.
 For cross-sectional and near-term predictions there is plenty of literature, for long-term predictions there is not much.

-## 1. Higher Order Cognitive Choices

-The most important part of the modelling effort is to have the correct higher-order cognitive choices laid out:
+When evaluating, make sure the authorities are listed (3-5 is sufficient). *A model without explicit authorities is no model.*

 **1.1 Objectives**
 The first aspect of objectives is whether the model is strategic horizons (3-, 5-, 10-years out) or for near-term operational or even tactical uses (0-18 months out).
 Or perhaps it is a geographic model (cross-sectional).
 These three uses lead to completetly different modeling choices.